 top of page

-Zhao Kuangyin — A Kung Fu Emperor with A Controversial Ending
+Zhao Kuangyin the Emperor Taizu of Song — A Martial Arts Emperor with A Controversial Ending

 Zhao Kuangyin (927 — 976), respected as Emperor Taizu of Song, was the founder of the Song Dynasty (960 — 1279) in the history of China.

-Through his extraordinary military and martial art skills, Zhao Kuangyin ended the chaotic Five Dynasties and Ten Kingdoms (907 — 979), when virtue and order were suppressed by war and power when people were living unstable lives.
+Through his extraordinary military and martial arts skills, Zhao Kuangyin brought an end to the chaotic Five Dynasties and Ten Kingdoms period (907 — 979), during which virtue and order were suppressed by war and power, leaving people to endure unstable lives.

 Moreover, he set a series of good policies that brought people wealthy lives.

-The Song Dynasty he built was one of the most flourishing and prosperous periods in the history of China, when the economy, science, and economy were all well developed.
+The Song Dynasty he established was one of the most flourishing and prosperous periods in Chinese history, marked by advancements in economy, science, and culture.

 Part of the Painting (Qingming Shang He Tu) Along the River During the Qingming Festival of the Song Dynasty